North Korea missile tests fly under the radars of South, U.S.

-Calling the missiles "a strategic weapon of great significance," the reclusive regime's Korea Central New Agency (KCNA) said the missiles were tested on Saturday and Sunday and flew 1,500 kilometers (932 miles).
+Calling the missiles "a strategic weapon of great significance," the reclusive regime's Korean Central New Agency (KCNA) said the missiles were tested on Saturday and Sunday and flew 1,500 kilometers (932 miles).

-The missiles traveled for 7,580 seconds along oval and pattern-8 flight orbits, hitting their intended targets within the country's territorial waters, KCNA said.
+According to the KCNA, the new missiles travelled for 7,580 seconds along oval and pattern-8 flight orbits, hitting their intended targets within the country’s territorial waters.

 The news agency's report made no secret of Pyongyang's target audience in conducting the tests — the United States and South Korea — as it described the missiles as a "core project" and "special interest" of the North's ruling Workers' Party.

 “[The missiles] have special significance as it represents another effective deterrent to ensure the safety of our country and strongly suppress the anti-Republican military agitation,” the agency said.